snehams2020/mozilor/README.md

 Run php artisan migrate

-Run php artisan serve (important.base url for api is added statically in code)
+Run php artisan serve (important: base url for api is added statically in code)

 used laravel 8.1